What predictive heating means and how it works

 - you have enough data

-Checklist before switching to predictive control
+Checklist before switching to predictive heating

 - Sensor: placed sensibly (no drafts/sun/near heater).